Check out 2018 guide to 3D printed drones with resources, materials, and ideas. In fact, all you need to start 3D

 While it’s not yet possible to fabricate electrical components like motors, sensors or even electronics – but watch this space – it’s entirely possible to 3D print drone parts like the frame, landing gear, and propellers.
 And these are usually the parts that break easily.

-What‘s the benefit of 3D printed drones?
+What‘s the benefit of 3D printed drone parts?
 If you’re not an experienced RC pilot, crashing and breaking parts of your aerial vehicle can be expensive.
 Instead of buying new parts at a hobby shop, you can 3D print your own spare parts as needed.

 With your own 3D printer to hand, part designs can be easily upgraded and further developed to improve the performance of your quadcopter.
 On top of that, 3D printed drone parts are quickly interchangeable and you can do it yourself.
 You can even have the parts manufactured by a professional 3D printing service – if you want to get the best price for a special item, please consult All3DP’s price comparison service.